-This stained glass mirror is
+This stained glass

 actually two